On behalf of The Law Office of Gustavo E. Frances, P.A.

 - The financial contributions of both spouses

 If you have tried everything you can but your spouse is still refusing to give up the marital home, then the judge will make that decision for you.
 Under some circumstances, the judge may decide that you must sell the home.
-It is best to consult with a family law attorney in your area as these are complex battles to fight on your own.
+It is best to consult with a family law lawyer in your area as these are complex battles to fight on your own.